Ohio Farm to School State Network and Advisory 2021 Meeting Dates:

 Join the Ohio Farm to School Advisory and State Network meetings to connect with organizations, state agencies, and schools participating in Farm to School efforts throughout Ohio.
-All 2020 meetings are on Thursdays from 9:30 am–noon with a networking lunch from noon–1 pm.
-Meetings will be held at the Franklin County Extension building at 2548 Carmack Rd, Columbus, OH 43210.
+All 2020 meetings are on Thursdays from 9:30 am–11:30 am.
+Meetings will be held virtually until further notice.

 What is Farm to School?